Star Trek VI: The Undiscovered Country: Development

-The Final Frontier, the previous film in the series, was a critical and financial disappointment; the cast and crew were worried that the franchise would not be able to recover from the blow.
+Star Trek V: The Final Frontier (1989) was a critical and financial disappointment; Paramount Pictures was concerned that the Star Trek franchise would not be able to recover from the blow.
 With the looming 25th anniversary of the original series in 1991, producer Harve Bennett revisited an idea Ralph Winter had for the fourth film: a prequel featuring young versions of Kirk and Spock at Starfleet Academy.
 The prequel was designed to be a way of keeping the characters, if not the actors, in what was called "Top Gun in outer space".
-Bennett and The Final Frontier writer David Loughery wrote a script entitled The Academy Years, where Dr. Leonard McCoy talks about how he met Kirk and Spock while addressing a group of Academy graduates.
-The script shows Kirk and Spock's upbringing, their meeting McCoy and Montgomery Scott at the Academy and defeating a villain before parting ways.
+Bennett and The Final Frontier writer David Loughery wrote a script entitled The Academy Years, where Dr. Leonard McCoy talks about how he met Kirk and Spock while addressing a group of academy graduates.
+The script shows Kirk and Spock's upbringing, their meeting McCoy and Montgomery Scott at the academy and defeating a villain before parting ways.
 The script would have established that George Kirk, James T. Kirk's father, was a pilot who went missing—presumed dead—during a warp experiment with Scott.
 The script is set before the "enlightenment" of the Federation; slavery and racism are common, with Spock being bullied because he is the only Vulcan student.
 Nurse Christine Chapel cameos in the script's climax.

-Actor James Doohan claimed that Paramount chief Frank Mancuso had fired Bennett following negative reaction from the core cast, Roddenberry, and fans.
-Bennett claimed that after he rewrote the script to include Shatner and Nimoy, Paramount had still rejected it and that he decided it was time he left the franchise.
-He said, "My term was up.
+James Doohan claimed that Paramount chief Frank Mancuso, Sr. fired Bennett following negative reaction to the pitch from the core cast, Gene Roddenberry and fans.
+Bennett, meanwhile, says he left the franchise after Paramount rejected the Academy script even after rewrites to appease them.
+"My term was up.
 I was offered $1.5 million to do Star Trek VI and I said 'Thanks, I don't want to do that.
-I want to do the Academy.'"
+I want to do the Academy,'" he said.
 Actor Walter Koenig approached Mancuso with a new script outline codenamed "In Flanders Fields"; in it, the Romulans join the Federation and go to war with the Klingons.
 The Enterprise crew, except Spock, are forced to retire for not meeting fitness tests.
 When Spock and his new crew are captured by a monstrous worm-like race of aliens (which Koenig described as "things that the monsters in Aliens evolved from"), the old crew must rescue them.
 In the end, all of the characters except McCoy and Spock die.